The Mig -21 Was the Mainstay of the Indian Air Force for Five Decades or More

 Nehru appointed the left-leaning Krishna Menon as the Defense Minister in 1957 and he with his strong leftist views approached Russia.
 The Indian request was considered by the Politburo and Khrushchev got the green signal to help India.
 It was also a political decision to undercut the Americans and western powers.
-This step was a brilliant coup by Menon and surprised the west.
-It was also announced that Russians would build two aircraft factories in India or the manufacture of the planes.
+This step was a brilliant coup by Menon.
+The west was surprised.
+It was also announced that Russians would build two aircraft factories in India for the manufacture of the planes.

 The factories were set up in Nashik and Koraput as the first batch of MIG-21's landed in India with IAF colors.
 The MIG 21 was thus made part of the IAF arsenal and it alarmed the west even more.
 All credit must go to Krishna Menon who negotiated the deal.
 It was a great deal, as it involved the transfer of technology.